Skip to main content

 Optional

-A logger instance that receives every SQL query before it is sent to the database.
-Any object with a compatible info() method can be used.
+A logger instance that receives query execution events for successful and failed queries.
+Successful queries call info(), while failed queries call error().
+Any object with compatible info() and error() methods can be used.
 Durcno ships a pre-configured Winston logger via durcno/logger.

 Pass logger inside the connector options.
 See Query Logger for full details and examples.